 What Do I Do With My Household Hazardous Wastes?

 In Indiana, communities or solid waste management districts provide household hazardous waste services.
-For information, about local solid waste management district or community household hazardous waste programs, download the list of solid waste management districts and community household hazardous waste programs [PDF].
+For information, about local solid waste management district or community household hazardous waste programs, the Association of Solid Waste Management District’s directory provides information about local solid waste management district or community household hazardous waste programs.

 For more information about household hazardous waste management: